Preview & stats: Scotland v France (Sat)

 "South Africa simply overpowered Scotland in November and France can be equally damaging while also possessing great flair in the backline.

 "The contrast in the packs is fascinating.
-Scotland now have a back row containing two open-side flankers in Hamish Watson and the young talent Rory Darge on just his second cap.

 Scotland will somehow have to try and hold firm against the heavier visitors but also hope to play a quick enough game to not give France pause for breath."

 View from both camps